clevercool/ANT-Quantization/ant_quantization/ImageNet/README.md

 You can exploit the following scripts to fine-tune all models.
 We provide the approximate execution time for each script.

+You can find the log files in the directory `./log`.

 ```shell
 ./scripts/vgg16_qat.sh          # About 20 hours
 ./scripts/resnet18_qat.sh       # About 4  hours